Statuses in Latin with translation. Quotes in Latin with translation

 Credo - I believe!

-De die in diem - from day to day
+De die in diem - day after day

-Desinit in piscem mulier formosa superne - a beautiful woman from above ends in a fishtail
+Desinit in piscem mulier formosa superne - a woman beautiful on top ends in a fishtail

 Evviva - long live!